SlowMo24/ChangesetMD/README.md

 Execution
 ------------
 The first time you run it, you will need to include the -c | --create option to create the table.
 By default, the public schema will be used, unless you include -s | --schema.
-See [Windows Powershell createtables Test script](test/test1_createtables.ps1)
+See [Test1 createtables script](test/test1_createtables.ps1) (Windows Powershell)

     python changesetmd.py -d <database> -c [-s <schema>] (public schema by defautl)

 The create function can be combined with the file option to immediately parse a file.

 To parse a dump file, use the -f | --file option.
 By default, the public schema is used in the database.
 The -b | --bulkrows «throttle» option (default value is 50000), let's specify the size of the commit (ie. simultaneous number of lines inserted / committed to the database).
 This reduces write access to the database.
-See [Windows Powershell parsefile Test script](test/test2_parsefile.ps1 )
+See [Test2 parsefile script](test/test2_parsefile.ps1 ) (Windows Powershell)

     python changesetmd.py -d <database> [-s <schema>] [-b <bulkrows>] -f /tmp/changeset-latest.osm